 The founding members included W.E.B.
-Du Bois, Ida B. Wells, Mary White Ovington, and Oswald Garrison Villard, and they built an organization that would become the most consequential civil rights institution in American history.
-The NAACP’s Legal Defense and Educational Fund, under the leadership of Thurgood Marshall, won Brown v.
-Board of Education in 1954 — the Supreme Court decision that declared segregated public schools unconstitutional and broke the legal spine of Jim Crow education (Tushnet, Making Civil Rights Law, Oxford University Press, 1994).
+Du Bois, Ida B. Wells, Mary White Ovington, and Oswald Garrison Villard.
+They built an organization that would become the most consequential civil rights institution in American history.
+The NAACP's Legal Defense and Educational Fund, under Thurgood Marshall's leadership, won Brown v.
+Board of Education in 1954.
+That Supreme Court decision declared segregated public schools unconstitutional and broke the legal spine of Jim Crow education (Tushnet, Making Civil Rights Law, Oxford University Press, 1994).

 The NAACP fought for voting rights, for anti-lynching legislation, for employment discrimination protections, for the right of Black Americans to exist as full citizens under law.
 That history is sacred, and I will not diminish it.